 You may know Cornwall, England for its renowned chefs, amazing pasties, saffron buns, heavy cake, and clotted cream topping.
 Or you may know Cornwall for it’s dramatic cliffs, cozy cottages, ravishing meadows, and the Legends of King Arthur.
+We’d love for you to know Cornwall for it’s beautiful gardens as well!

 5 Most Beautiful Botanical Gardens of Cornwall, England